johnrm174/model-railway-signalling/README.md

 Some examples are included in the repository: https://github.com/johnrm174/model-railway-signalling:

 <pre>
-'test_simple_example.py' - a simple example of how to use the "signals" and "points" and "sections"
+'test_simple_example.py' - an example of how to use the "signals", "points", "sections" and "sensors"
            modules to create a basic track schematic with interlocked signals/points and semi-automation of signals using external sensors to provide "signal passed" events as the train progresses across the schematic.
 Also includes DCC Mapping examples (for both signals and points).